-We determined if the controls over the valuation of derivatives had been appropriately designed and implemented.
+We obtained an understanding of the process adopted by management to determine the fair value of derivative financial instruments and determined if the key controls in this process had been appropriately designed and implemented.
 We selected a sample of derivative financial instruments and:

-- Involved our specialists to assist us in performing an independent valuation of the derivatives sample and compared the result with management's valuation; - Assessed the accuracy of the particulars of derivatives by comparing the terms and conditions with relevant agreements and deal confirmations; - Assessed the key inputs to the derivative valuation models; - Assessed the hedge effectiveness assessment performed by the Group and the appropriateness of related hedge accounting; - We assessed the adequecy of disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs that are endorsed in the Kingdom of Saudi Arabia.
+- Involved our specialists to assist us in performing an independent valuation of the derivatives sample and compared the result with management's valuation; - Assessed the accuracy of the particulars of derivatives by comparing the terms and conditions with relevant agreements and deal confirmations: - Assessed the key inputs to the derivative valuation models; - Assessed the hedge effectiveness assessment performed by the Group and the appropriateness of related hedge accounting; and - We assessed the adequecy of disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs that are endorsed in the Kingdom of Saudi Arabia.